kobiyoyo/PRIVATE-EVENTS/README.md

 - A user can create, delete, edit events.

 ## Future features
-* User can Create a timer for each event.
+* User can create a timer for each event.
 * Logout after 5 minutes of inactivity